mysteryjeans/doorstep/docs/intro/project.rst

 Project
 =======

-I'll assume you have :doc:`Doorsale installed <install>` already.
+I'll assume you have :doc:`Doorstep installed <install>` already.
 You can tell which version by running the following command:

 .. code-block:: console

-    $ python -c "import doorsale; print(doorsale.get_version())"
+    $ python -c "import doorstep; print(doorstep.get_version())"

-If Doorsale is installed, you should see the version of your installation.
-If it isn't, you'll get an error telling "No module named doorsale".
+If Doorstep is installed, you should see the version of your installation.
+If it isn't, you'll get an error telling "No module named doorstep".

 Start new project
 =================

 If you haven't develop with Django_ before, this documentation doesn't cover you for Django development.
-Doorsale itself follows Django philosophy and uses, extends or even copies it where ever possible.
+Doorstep itself follows Django philosophy and uses, extends or even copies it where ever possible.

-Start your own e-commerce project using ``doorsale-admin.py``, it simple wrapper around Django's own ``django-admin.py``:
+Start your own e-commerce project using ``doorstep-admin.py``, it simple wrapper around Django's own ``django-admin.py``:

 .. code-block:: console

-    $ doorsale-admin.py startproject ecomstore
+    $ doorstep-admin.py startproject ecomstore

 Now that your own site is created, lets change directory to ecomstore & create database tables by running following command.
-This will create all tables required by Django & Doorsale.
+This will create all tables required by Django & Doorstep.
 Default database is SQLite_ which is a good starting point, you can later switch to your favorite databases_ that are supported by Django.